ILF Scotland

 • maintain relationships with family, friends and wider networks

-Recipients should discuss and agree how they wish to use ILF Scotland funding with an ILF Scotland Assessor during an arranged review.
+Most people use ILF to fund social care assistance from a Personal Assistant or care provider, however, the use of funding is not limited to this if there are other appropriate ways of achieving independent living outcomes.
+Recipients should discuss and agree how they wish to use ILF Scotland funding with an ILF Scotland Assessor during an initial or review visit.
 Any arrangements that ILF Scotland agrees to fund must be lawful in purpose and assessed by ILF Scotland as appropriate in use.

 5. Changing the Use of ILF Scotland Funding

-ILF Scotland can agree to a change, providing any changes are, in our judgement, demonstrably in the recipient’s best interests and sit within this policy (41) and ILF Scotland’s overall policy framework.
+ILF Scotland can agree to a change, providing any changes are, in our judgement, demonstrably in the recipient’s best interests and sit within this Policy 41 and within ILF Scotland’s overall policy framework.

 ILF Scotland will consider any proposed changes to a recipient’s use of funding that result in an increased award, in line with Policy 18 - Increases in ILF Scotland Awards and Policy 20 - ILF Scotland Payments.